 Step 2: Duplicate The Channel With The Most Contrast

-In the Channels panel, you will see three different color channels called Red, Green, and Blue.
+In the Channels Panel, you will see three different color channels: Red, Green, and Blue.
 Each channel will have a varying amount of contrast depending on the hues in your particular image.
 By clicking between these channels, you can easily view the contrast in each of them.

 After browsing through your options, select the channel that has the most contrast.
 In other words, the channel with the darkest blacks and the whitest whites.
 This is important because you will use this contrast to create a selection and remove the white background, so the more, the merrier!